HTTP-RPC/Kilo/README.md

 * _`org.httprpc`_
     * `Template` - annotation that associates a template with a service method
 * _`org.httprpc.template`_
-    * `TemplateEngine` - class for processing template documents
+    * `TemplateEncoder` - class for processing template documents
     * `Modifier` - interface representing a template modifier

 Each of these classes is discussed in more detail below.